America’s Most Unusual Spite Houses

 Freeport, NY 11520

-This normal looking home is far from being a skinny house.
-On the other hand, the Miracle House fits the same category of all these others.
-In this case, the Miracle House was built in just one day to annoy a competitor in a real estate development race.
-Despite largely being built in just a single day, it’s a two-story home with seven bedrooms and 2.5 baths.
-In the event you wish to see the Miracle House, it’s the Freeport neighborhood of Hempstead, on Long Island.
+This normal-looking home is far from being skins.
+On the other hand, the Miracle House fits in the same category as all of these others.
+In this case, the Miracle House was built just one day to annoy a competitor in a real estate development race.
+Despite being primarily built in a single day, it’s a two-story home with seven bedrooms and 2.5 baths.
+If you wish to see the Miracle House, it’s the Freeport neighborhood of Hempstead on Long Island.
 From Manhattan, you can take a Long Island Railroad route to the village of Freeport.

 Montlake Spite House